ch-riedel/CSFD_Tools/README.md

 The compiled version of this tool can be downloaded here:
 http://www.geo.fu-berlin.de/en/geol/fachrichtungen/planet/software/index.html#faq_csfdtools.

-Scientific publications using CSFD Tools can use the following article as a reference: https://doi.org/10.1002/2018EA000383
+Scientific publications using CSFD Tools can use the following article as a reference:
+https://doi.org/10.1002/2018EA000383

-Problems or suggestions to christian.riedel[at]fu-berlin.de
+Problems or suggestions to:
+christian.riedel[at]fu-berlin.de

 # Requirements